yge58/caffe2-opencv-ndkcamera/README.md

 An android app runs caffe2 in real-time.

 # fps?
-6.8 on Huawei mate 9. (cpu only, i.e. no opencl support)
+6.8 fps on Huawei mate 9.

 # Pre-requisites
 <1> android studio 2.3